Chinomnso-Okechukwu/Unit-2-project/README.md

 ### Success criteria
 It must be able to communicate with people easily across planets.

 Only two buttons should be used.

-System allows English to be translated to Morse with the use of lights.
+System allows translations to be done with the use of lights.

 ## Solution Overview